ahmedbadawy4/aws-terraform-webapp/README.md

 - Enhance networkng.
 - Enhance the Database configurations and enable backup.
 - refactor the code to Terraform CDK typescript or python.
+- Create CI/CD pipeline
+- Add Ansible script to install nessesary packages on the ec2 instance.